sutta » mn » Majjhima Nikāya 22

 Diṭṭhevāhaṁ, bhikkhave, dhamme tathāgataṁ ananuvijjoti vadāmi.

-Because even in the present life that realized one is not found, I say.
+Because even in this very life that realized one is not found, I say.

 Evaṁvādiṁ kho maṁ, bhikkhave, evamakkhāyiṁ eke samaṇabrāhmaṇā asatā tucchā musā abhūtena abbhācikkhanti: